Utah's Connection to

 - Director of a possible State Commission on Deafness (Bell, UAD Bulletin, June 1989, p.
 3).

 Ron stressed the importance of having qualified Deaf people fill job positions, which he believed was critical.
 He clarified that being Deaf should not be the only factor considered in employment decisions.
 However, if the Deaf applicant was an active member of the Deaf community, they possessed a deep understanding of Deaf culture, something that a hearing person could never develop.
 Ron encouraged members of the Deaf community to speak up for their beliefs and take the first step.
 He advised them to talk to other Deaf individuals about their feelings and join one of the Deaf political organizations to make a difference.
 Several organizations were in the area, including the Utah Association for the Deaf, the Utah Valley Chapter of the Deaf, and sports clubs like the Utah Athletic Club of the Deaf and the Golden Spike Athletic Club of the Deaf.
-Ron emphasized the importance of starting somewhere and speaking out, regardless of one's starting point (Bell, UAD Bulletin, June 1989, p.
+Ron emphasized the importance of starting somewhere and speaking out, regardless of one's starting point.
+He also highlighted the potential benefits for employers who hire Deaf individuals, such as a more diverse and inclusive workplace and the opportunity to tap into a unique talent pool (Bell, UAD Bulletin, June 1989, p.
 4).

-In those circumstances, Ron made an excellent final point.
-He stated that hearing people were enjoying the benefits of fair representation, and that allowing the Deaf community to have the same benefits should be a top priority for everyone.
-Ron emphasized that we should give the Deaf community the freedom and opportunity to take charge of their own lives and pursue education.
-He believed that the time to make this change was now, not soon or next year.
-Rev. Jesse L. Jackson, who once said, "If your mind can conceive it and your heart can believe it, then you can achieve it," inspired Ron's final words (Bell, UAD Bulletin, June 1989, p.
+In this context, Ron made an excellent concluding point.
+He emphasized that hearing individuals are enjoying the benefits of fair representation.
+However, it should be a top priority for everyone to ensure that the Deaf community receives the same advantages.
+He also emphasized the importance of granting the Deaf community the freedom and opportunity to take charge of their own lives and pursue an education, stressing that these rights are not just privileges but fundamental to their well-being.
+He expressed that the time for this change is now, not later, or next year.
+Ron's final words were inspired by Reverend Jesse L. Jackson, who once said, "If your mind can conceive it and your heart can believe it, then you can achieve it" (Bell, UAD Bulletin, June 1989, p.
 4).
+Ron's urgency for change is a call to action, inspiring us all to work towards a more inclusive future.

 Unity for Gallaudet Movement of 2006

-In 2006, the Unity for Gallaudet Movement took place at Gallaudet University against the appointment of Dr. Jane Fernandes as the university's president, following the retirement of I. King Jordan.
-The Unity for Gallaudet Movement led the protest, which consisted of students, faculty, alums, and other university supporters.
-Critics of the movement, including Jane Fernandes and I. King Jordan, claimed that the protest was based on her being "not deaf enough."
+Fast-forward to 2006, when the Unity for Gallaudet Movement took place at Gallaudet University in opposition to the appointment of Dr. Jane Fernandes as the university's president after the retirement of I. King Jordan.
+The Unity for Gallaudet Movement led the protest, which consisted of students, faculty, alumni, and other university supporters.
+Critics of the movement, including Jane Fernandes and I. King Jordan, claimed that the protest was based on her being 'not deaf enough.'
 Despite being born deaf and having a Deaf mother and brother, she did not learn American Sign Language until adulthood.
-However, many protesters objected to Jane, claiming she lacked the charisma required to lead the global Deaf community.
-However, the protesters' main objection was that they believed Dr. Fernandes lacked the necessary charisma to lead the global Deaf community, which they considered a critical quality for the university's president.
-The protests by the Unity for Gallaudet Movement were successful, and the Board of Trustees rescinded Fernandes' appointment.
-The Board of Trustees then appointed Robert Davila as interim university president for the next two years.
-This event marked a significant moment in the history of Gallaudet University and showed the power of collective action.
+However, many protesters objected to Jane, claiming she lacked the charisma to lead the global Deaf community.
+Their main objection was that they believed Dr. Fernandes lacked the necessary charisma to lead the global Deaf community, which they considered a critical quality for the university's president.
+The Unity for Gallaudet Movement protests were successful, and the Board of Trustees rescinded Fernandes' appointment.
+The Board of Trustees appointed Robert Davila as interim university president for the next two years.
+This event, a turning point in the history of Gallaudet University, demonstrated the power of collective action and the importance of the Deaf community's voice.
 The following section provides more details about the Unity for Gallaudet Movement.

 Celia May Laramie Baldwin, Interim Chairperson of